whitneyburton/portfolios/students/1606-back/jean-joeris/20160804-jean-joeris-m1.md

 To Nate Anderson -
 Nate is a great partner.
 He understands how he learns best and communicates that clearly.
 He is very self-aware, and advocates for himself in effective ways.
 He isn’t afraid to question someone's logic, or ask for time to digest and think about the code.
 He could improve his refactoring skills, but he is aware of that and actively works to improve them.
 Nate is a kind and caring person that has been a joy to work with.
 He is encouraging to partners and I'm glad I got to work with him.

-To David Davydov, after getting his code on the Paramorse project - I thought your code was very clean.
-I was able to figure out what was happening by reading it.
-However, there were essentially no tests.
-This felt strange, because the code looked like I could trust it but the lack of tests meant I couldn’t.
-I thought the discussion we had about TDD after I saw this was super productive.
-I know you have gotten a lot better about TDD on subsequent projects

 To Jasmin Hudacsek - Jasmin is a wonderful person as well as an asset to our cohort.
 She has a welcoming and friendly attitude that is a joy to be around.
 Her project management experiece is extremely valuable.
 She has taught lots of us how to use productivity tools like Trello, Waffle, etc. I look forward to working on projects with her, given her organizational strengths.
 On a personal note, I have enjoyed our conversations about feminism.

 ### Being a Community Member